CharanMann/EdgeAuthz-TokenValidation/README.md

 # EdgeAuthz-TokenValidation

-A shared denylist cache solution for securely and efficiently decoupling microservices from OAuth Authorization server. <br />
+A Såhared Denylist Cache solution for securely and efficiently decoupling microservices from OAuth Authorization server. <br />

 Disclaimer of Liability :
 =========================